BepisPoggoLoco/Cryptographic-Sequencer/README.md

 # Basis

-Named "Cryptographic Sequencer" referening the hacking device in the Arkham Games.
+Named "Cryptographic Sequencer" referencing the hacking device in the Arkham Games.

 In actuality, this is an Arduino based IR and RFID signal reader/cloner.